Vambheim/Apputvikling/README.md

-This the project submission for INFT2508
+This is the project submission for INFT2508
 The purpose of this project was to create a food marketplace app using react native.
+The application also makes use of internalization of data into the unit used.
+Implicit of this, the application features dark and light mode, and mulit-langual support.
 Setup (IOS):
 npm install
 cd ios; pod install